-5. Complete the installation by following the on-screen instructions.
+- 5. Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.

 Changing the boot order using the f9 prompt

 To dynamically choose a boot device for the current startup sequence, follow these steps: